Representations of Higman-Thompson groups from Cuntz algebras: Acknowledgements

 \section{Acknowledgements}

-The first author would like to thank {\it Funda\c c\~{a}o Calouste Gulbenkian} for the attribution of a ``Novos talentos em matem\'{a}tica'' The second author was partially funded by FCT/Portugal through the Centre for Mathematical Analysis, Geometry, and Dynamical Systems (CAMGSD).
+The first author would like to thank {\it Funda\c c\~{a}o Calouste Gulbenkian} Foundation.
+The second author was partially supported by FCT/Portugal through CAMGSD, IST-ID, projects UIDB/04459/2020 and UIDP/04459/2020.